paed01/bpmn-engine/API.md

 - `end`: A task has ended successfully
 - `cancel`: An activity execution was canceled
 - `leave`: The execution left the activity
-- `error`: An error was emitted (unless a bound error event is in place)
+- `error`: An non-recoverable error has occurred
+  The error event will not be emitted if an `bpmn:errorEvent` is attached

 ## Sequence flow events